pythoniac/FotoVideoMover/README.md

 Just throw your media files into a folder and drop this folder onto the script.

-I will scan fotos for the EXIF date and create subfolders YYYY-MM-DD and move the fotos there.
+It will scan fotos for the EXIF date and create subfolders YYYY-MM-DD and move the fotos there.

 Same goes for videos.
 Meta info is being scanned and 'cration_date' is searched for via regex.